School Visits

 Curriculum Links: Art, Printing, Geography, History, Africa Around the world, Maths

-In this hands-on workshop, learn about the ceramic artist Mbitim’s the Zande (South Sudan) Potter and discover how he made beautifully designed coil pots with tools he found in his surroundings.
+In this hands-on workshop, learn about the ceramic artist Mbitim, the Zande (South Sudanese) Potter.
+Discover how he made beautifully designed coil pots with tools he found in his surroundings.
 Children will learn how to use clay and tools to produce original work in the style of Mbitim.

 Curriculum Links: Art, Pottery, Geography, History, Africa Around the world

-Please make a booking enquiry by completing the online Booking Enquiry Form.
+Please make a booking enquiry by completing the online Booking Enquiry Form provided.

 We understand that plans can change.
 If your group size changes after booking, please let us know as early as possible ideally at least 30 days before your visit.
 This helps us ensure appropriate staffing, resources, and space.